Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 Look at local and international business issues and develop ethical solutions.
 Discover how design thinking manifests in organisational contexts.
 Reposition your understanding of design thinking as you tackle this foundational Executive MBA subject.

 Australia's largest dual-sector institute, offering both TAFE and higher education, RMIT University proudly delivers work-related education and practical research relevant to current business and community needs.
 More than 60,000 students study with RMIT, and many of their degrees are available through Open Universities Australia.

-This degree is designed to enable you to demonstrate a globally applicable understanding of design thinking and leverage designerly, work-ready skills in business contexts.
+This subject is designed to enable you to demonstrate a globally applicable understanding of design thinking and leverage designerly, work-ready skills in business contexts.
 The ability to think and act with a designerly perspective is a critical success factor for firms.
-For this purpose, the degree will enhance your capability to understand and manage the principles, tools and implications of design thinking for business.
-Through a mix of academic and practical work, you will learn what design thinking with its holistic focus on human experiences means for business and its consequences for organisational design and customer experience design.
+For this purpose, the subject will enhance your capability to understand and manage the principles, tools and implications of design thinking for business.
+Through a mix of academic and practical work, you will learn what design thinking, with its holistic focus on human experiences, means for business and its consequences for organisational design and customer experience design.
 You will be challenged to creatively and critically reflect on business problems and opportunities applying a design thinking approach, and thereby explore, evaluate and even critique the design thinking solutions of others.